OPS-E2E-PPE/VBA-Docs/api/Word.subdocuments.md

 keywords: vbawd10.chm2440
 f1_keywords:
 - vbawd10.chm2440
-ms.prod: word
 ms.assetid: 8e14fced-19b3-2794-39a3-9e5ec15dd0ad
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Subdocuments object (Word)

 A collection of **[Subdocument](Word.Subdocument.md)** objects that represent the subdocuments in a range or document.

 ## Remarks

 Use the **Subdocuments** property to return the **Subdocuments** collection.
 The following example expands all the subdocuments in the active document.

 ```vb
 ActiveDocument.Subdocuments.Expanded = True
 ```

 Use the **AddFromFile** or **AddFromRange** method to add a subdocument to a document.
 The following example adds a subdocument named "Setup.doc" at the end of the active document.